 Direct bank transfer, or cash or cheque.
 I don't have the facility to accept credit cards at present.

-For the first session, please pay me at the session itself.
+For the first session, please pay me in advance of the appointment.

 I offer 5% discount on any pre-paid block of 4 booked sessions or a 10% discount on any pre-paid block of 8 booked sessions.

 Questions About Marcus